cognitive-neuroscience/neuron/README.md

   ]
 }
 ```
-This question type renders a select.
-This requires that the user select one option out of multiple possibilities.
+This question type renders a multiple choice select component.
+This requires that the user select one option out of multiple possibilities in a dropdown.
 For ```"questionType": "multipleChoiceSelect"```, you need to provide multiple choice options.
-In the above example, the multiple choice options are "Female" and "Male"
+In the above example, the multiple choice options are "Female" and "Male". ```multipleChoiceSelect``` takes an array of option objects.
+The option object has a label property which is the value that is displayed to the participant, and the value which is what will be saved as the response.
+The ```textContent``` property can also be used just like above.

+Another property that you can add is the ```allowMultipleSelections: boolean``` property.
+This flag allows the participant to select multiple options instead of just a single one.

 Note that french translations are supported for label values.